 Patients who are worried about hip arthritis should be aware of the common signs and symptoms.
-Being informed enables patients to know when to make an appointment with one of the Board Certified Orthopedic Specialists at The Orthopaedic Institute of Central Jersey.
+Being informed enables patients to know when to make an appointment with one of the Board Certified Orthopedic Specialists at The Orthopaedic Institute Brielle Orthopaedics.
 Keep in mind that receiving an early diagnosis and effective treatment plan that decreases symptoms and stops arthritis progression.

 Below are some of the common symptoms and risk factors of hip arthritis:

 Pain and stiffness are the two most common hip arthritis symptoms.
 Both may be experienced in the hip or groin and they may begin as a dull ache and progressively get worse if arthritis is not treated.

 Symptoms may make it hard to perform normal day to day activities like getting up, sitting down, leaning over, and walking.
 Symptoms may become worse with physical activity and weather changes.
 Severe arthritis may cause a grinding, catching, or locking sensation in the joint.

 #2: Risk Factors

 Arthritis usually affects middle-aged and older patients (50+) and is often associated with the aging process.
 A previous injury may cause early onset arthritis in patients of any age, especially if the injury severely damaged hip cartilage, bone, or anatomy.
 Additional risk factors include: